ARte-team/ARte/Evaluation.md

 - **Compliance with standards**: the code has to respect the main standards of good programming.
 - **Cost**: the whole system doesn’t have to impact to much on museum’s expenses.
 The components have to be quite cheap and also cloud services has to be chosen looking at the best price/quality option.

+Security is also really important so we'll have to study how to avoid vulnerabilities.
 We have chosen Amazon AWS services, because their specific features and technical aspects coincide with our needs, in overspecified terms, in particular for the part of the MQTT message broker.

 ![Technology evaluation](/img/technology_evaluation.png)